dbreddyAI/servicenow-api-alerting-extension/README.md

 ![](https://raw.githubusercontent.com/Appdynamics/servicenow-api-alerting-extension/master/description.png)

 **Note**: Notice that the "assigned to" field has "ITIL User" current in place here.
-This is simply an example name taken from config.yaml.
+This is taken from config.yaml.

 ###Limitation